 5. clean water

 Ha!
 This is a development aid hot topic.
 Have a look at this photo.
 Make you queasy?
 Can you imagine, someone actually came up with this campaign to sell their product?

-Which of these Ugandan innovations could improve YOUR life?
+which of these Ugandan technologies could improve your life?

-A great way to support Ugandan innovation and motivation is to volunteer for a few weeks or months.
-Come, share ideas and technologies, and support local leaders in locally led initiatives that transform lives in locally developed ways.
-Here’s a list of what you can do.
-If you like what you read, apply today!
+A great way to inspire the development of appropriate Ugandan technologies is to volunteer for a few weeks or months.
+Come, share ideas, and support local leaders in locally-led initiatives that transform lives in locally developed ways.